xdrip-js/Lookout/README.md

 *Please note this project is neither created nor backed by Dexcom, Inc. This software is not intended for use in therapy.*

+## Overview
+Lookout provides a rig-based interface to a Dexcom G5 CGM using Bluetooth Low Energy (BLE).
+Lookout connects to the G5 transmitter, and provides the capabilities for the user to start and stop sensor sessions, view reported glucose values, send the values to OpenAPS and Nightscout, provide calibration values to the transmitter, and reset a transmitter.
+Lookout also calculates trend and noise values to include in glucose records sent to Nightscout and OpenAPS, calculates G5 calibration values and reports them to Nightscout, reports BG Check records to Nightscout obtained from the transmitter's reported G5 calibration events, and provides extended sensor operation beyond the sensor expiration.

+Lookout is intended for use with the unexpired G5 transmitters and relies on the official G5 calibration mechanisms to calibrated the raw sensor values.
+Lookout provides the user with the ability to reset expired transmitters to allow them to be used past their factory expiration dates.

 ## Pre-installation
 You must update your rig's NodeJS based on https://github.com/xdrip-js/xdrip-js/wiki (only use the "Updating NodeJS" section of those instructions, you should not install xdrip-js manually, it will be installed in the next step as part of Lookout.)
 As of 13-Jun-2018, these steps are: